Academic Catalog

 Core Criminal Justice courses include classes on theories of criminal behavior, criminal justice institutions, criminal justice research methods, and the criminal justice process.
 These courses are designed to give students an advanced understanding of crime, the criminal justice system, and contemporary criminal justice reform.
 Criminal justice majors must maintain a minimum 2.0 grade point average overall and in the major.

 Criminal Justice electives: A minimum of twenty-seven credits must be selected for elective course work in criminal justice.
-The approved criminal justice electives provide students with an opportunity to explore and critically analyze areas of personal interest.
+Criminal justice electives provide students with an opportunity to explore and critically analyze areas of personal interest.

 Admission Requirements